bsdpot/potluck/backuppc-nomad/README.md

 | :--------------- | :----------------: | :-----------|
 | PASSWORD         | -p              | Password for user ```admin``` in the web interface |

 **Note: The jail does not yet send any BackupPC emails.
-Patches welcome...**
+Flavour patches for this or for making the configuration more persistent (see job description below) are welcome :) ...**

 # Nomad Job Description Example